 Use as Fertilizer

-Those beneficial nutrients and minerals in charcoal ash can benefit your plants directly as a fertilizer.
+You can use charcoal ash as fertilizer in the garden because it contains beneficial nutrients and minerals.
 Just apply it like you would any other fertilizer.
 Sprinkle the ashes around the soil and work it in.

 Do be careful about how much you use.
 As we mentioned earlier, ash will raise the pH level slowly over time.
 If you have acid-loving plants, you will encounter some growth issues.